ISLAND PEAK &

 How fit do I really need to be and what skills do I require?

 The fitter you are the more you will enjoy it, and the more chance you'll have of getting to the top.
 Being able to complete 3-4 back to back days of big hill walks in the UK is a good gauge that you're ready.
+You'll find some advice, as well as a free downloadable 12 week training plan on our Fitness Training page.

 Being able to walk proficiently with crampons and use a walking axe for safety will be a good skill to have before heading to the Himalaya.
 As part of this package you will be able to join us for a two day winter skills weekend here in the Lake District (Instruction only)